Diego Nicolaievsky

-Diego Oscar Nicolaievsky (born 20 April 1993) is an Argentine professional footballer who plays for Hapoel Kfar Shalem, as a winger.
+Diego Oscar Nicolaievsky (born 20 April 1993) is an Argentine professional footballer who plays for Maccabi Herzliya as a winger.

 Career

 Nicolaievsky signed for Gimnasia La Plata in 2012, and turned professional in 2014.
 He made his professional debut later that season.
 In December 2015, Nicolaievsky conducted negotiations to join Israeli club Hapoel Kiryat Shmona as his Jewish background would have qualified him for Israeli citizenship.

 He moved on loan to Club Almagro in January 2016.

 On 7 September 2016 signed to Maccabi Herzliya.